 Jack and Jill lesion refers to simultaneous bucket handle tears of medial and lateral menisci with intercondylar notch displacement of the fragments which appear as quadruple sign on coronal MRI images.

-Jackstone calculus is the name assigned to the appearances of a sub-set of urinary tract calculi.
+Jackstone calculus is the name assigned to the appearance of a subset of urinary calculi.

 Jacobsen syndrome (also known as the chromosome 11q deletion syndrome) is a rare chromosomal anomaly that results from deletion of the terminal region of chromosome 11.
 It results in intellectual disabilities, a distinctive facial appearance and a variety of physical problems including heart def...

 Jacobson nerve is the tympanic branch of the glossopharyngeal nerve (CN IX) and arises from the inferior ganglion of the glossopharyngeal nerve.
 It also carries preganglionic parasympathetic fibres, from the inferior salivary nucleus, which eventually enter the otic ganglion.

 Jaffe-Campanacci syndrome is characterised by: